 "Although microfinance is often discussed in the international context, there are several lending institutions in America, that make these types of loans to increase economic opportunity in local communities," said Tarsava.
 "Many CDFIs (Community Development Financial Institutions) offer microloans to the communities they serve … [with] favorable small-business terms, … and they provide consulting resources and financial education to help increase the likelihood of borrower success."

 The downsides of microfinance

-According to the most recent data from the World Bank, "the microfinance industry is estimated at $60 to 100 billion, with 200 million clients."
-However, there is much criticism on the concept.
+According to the data from the World Bank, "the microfinance industry is estimated at $60 to 100 billion, with 200 million clients."
+However, there is much criticism about the concept.

 Microloans are smaller than traditional bank loans, but they have much higher interest rates.
 Many believe the loans are not enough to start a successful business and only provide basic needs, like food and shelter, which eventually lead to more debt.

 "As with any credit, a microloan should be used wisely," said Tarsava.
 "Without a business plan and proper financial education, even a microloan can lead to unsustainable levels of debt.
 This is especially true for consumers who already lack credit or have challenging financial situations."